vyca2017/content/content/blog/2017-06-21-regions-and-performance/2017-06-21-regions-and-performance.md

 In the new architecture, we are moving the schema cache into the API servers themselves.
 This reduces network overhead and enables us to keep the GraphQL server warm between requests.

-### Results
+### Average response times are 80ms faster

 A graph of *50-percentile server side latency* gives a good indication of what kind of latency we should expect from simple queries, such as retrieving a single node or querying the first 10 nodes in a relation.
-The graph shows how this latency went down after we flipped the switch and enabled the infrastructure improvements at 6 PM, June 17:
+The graph shows how this latency went down after we flipped the switch and enabled the infrastructure improvements at 6 PM, June 17.

 ![](http://imgur.com/YZ29oDF.png)